cioportfolio/python/docs/index.md

 - There are always brackets after the function name, even if there is nothing inside the brackets.
 Brackets help Python understand you are talking about a function rather than the name of a variable.
 - The function can take inputs.
 If we have inputs we have to give each of them a name so we can use them in our helper programme.
 If you have no inputs we still keep the brackets.
 If we have more than one we put "," between the input names
 - The first line ends with ":" so we know what follows will be a block of code
-- Each line in the block of code is moved right (called an indent) with the tab key so Python can tell where the block starts an stops
+- Each line in the block of code is moved right (called an indent) with the tab key so Python can tell where the block starts and stops
 - We can give back a result by using the special "return" key word with the value we want to give back.
 - The lines after your function are not indented so that Python knows where you helper program finishes.